A vacation and a good book – name a more iconic duo! Books can go anywhere you go and can take you to more places than you could imagine!

 - Read the same book.
 Especially if your child is reading chapter books, grab an extra copy for yourself!
 Talk about character differences and the plot of the story to get a glimpse into their imagination.

 - Ask questions about the book they are reading.
 Questions don’t have to feel like pop quizzes!
 Have conversations with your children about the book they are reading.
-Ask them what the book is about, favorite characters, and what is happening in the current chapter.
+Ask them what the book is about, their favorite characters, and what is happening in the current chapter.
 Be curious, and your child will be open to sharing.

 - Give guidelines around book selection.
 Ask your child to choose different kinds of books to take on vacation.
 Examples include educational, imaginative, or a more challenging title.